maciejb2k/windows-explorer-clone/README.md

 # Windows 10 File Explorer Clone

 **Microsoft please don't ban me for using Windows Icons, Segoe UI font and Windows 10 wallpaper.
-This project is't commercial and is only for learning purposes.**
+This project isn't commercial and is only for learning purposes.**

 This is a demo of partially working Windows 10 file explorer recreated in Angular.
 Right now I've done only most of UI and provided basic files browsing.